Alexander-Kourjanski/cse15l-lab-reports/lab-report-3-week-6.md

 ![Image](RunningMarkdownParseRemotelyOptimized1.PNG)
 ![Image](RunningMarkdownParseRemotelyOptimized2.PNG)

 As you can see here, the scp and ssh commands run after the first line, but the last 3 do not.
-This is because the last 3 are commands that run on the remote server, so they have to be done separately.
-A way to optimize it can be scene in the last image where the 3 commands are separated by semicolons.
+This is because the last 3 are commands that run on the remote server while the first 2 are done on this computer, so they have to be done separately.
+A way to optimize it can be seen in the last image where the 3 commands are separated by semicolons.